profile photo

 We attempted to replicate the paper "Accurate Path Integration in Continuous Attractor Network Models of Grid Cells", as a part of the seccond project module at the Computational Approaches to Memory and Plasticity (CAMP) summer school.
 We generated grid cell patterns by using inhibitory point neurons arranged in a disc around each neuron.
 The extent of inhibition of each neuron was designed to have a Mexican-hat like shape and an overall excitation was supplied to the system.
 This continous attractor model was successful in replicating the grid cell population patterns as well as trajectories.
 We also calculated how the gridness scores change with change in parameter values.

 We investigated the effective connectivity between brain regions from the HCP fMRI dataset when subjects performed an emotion processing task, as a part of the Neuromatch Academy (NMA) 2022 project.
-We were interested in understanding the relationship between visual and emotion processing regions of the brain when a participant percieved a fearful face v/s a neutral face as compared to the brain activity when a participant was shown different shapes as a stimuli.
+We were interested in understanding the relationship between visual and emotion processing regions of the brain when a participant perceived a fearful face vs. a neutral face as compared to the brain activity when a participant was shown different shapes as a stimulus.

 This template is a modification to Rishab Kincha's website.
 The source code to his website can be found here